 Since each menu can only be used once, you will need to include menus in your daily budget.
 1000 double-sided 8.5” x 11” color copies are as low as $0.15 a sheet, which can easily fit into your budget.
 Just because the color copies are low cost, that doesn’t mean that they have to look cheap.
 Choose one of the coated paper options that will instantly give your menus a boost in appearance.
 Add folding to your color copy to improve the look of your disposable menu in an inexpensive way.
 For businesses that will see heavy traffic, disposable will be the safest way to ensure germs are not spread between customers and employees.

 Upgrade Your Color Copy

 Another option for menus and other print pieces that will be passed around is to choose a product that can be cleaned and disinfected after each use.
 Normal paper is not able to accept water, let alone cleaning alcohol.
 When ordering under the menu section on the Printivity website, choose 15 mil synthetic paper.
 This unique plastic-like paper that is waterproof, tear-resistant, and disinfectable.
 This material accepts alcohol without distorting the sheet, so you will be able to disinfect after each use.
-Polyester paper is the easiest way to keep a professional appearance while protecting customers and employees from Coronavirus.
+Synthetic paper is the easiest way to keep a professional appearance while protecting customers and employees from Coronavirus.
 This alternative paper type is perfect if your menu stays the same or to easily elevate the appearance of your menu.